Hey there, Sumit here again ^ ^

 To give you an idea…

-He booked a call with me, and we had a 30-minute call enough to discuss a few of his clarifications about this expired domain in the tech niche he got from the GoDaddy auctions.
+He booked a call with me, and we had a 30-minute call enough to discuss a few of his clarifications about this aged domain in the tech niche he got from the GoDaddy auctions.

 And he’s happy with it!